 Though, growing peppers in pots does come with a few drawbacks...

 If grown in a container, the container's size (and sunlight) will generally be the limiting factor in keeping a plant from reaching its potential.
 When planted in too small of a container, pepper plants become root-bound and require very frequent watering.

 Typically, your garden store or seed seller will recommend a minimum planting distance.
 Based on the variety, that'll usually range from 2-4 feet.
 Use the table below as a guide for converting plant spacing to a proper pot size.

-We typically add straw (or lawn clippings) and homemade compost to the potted plants.
-The compost provides many nutrients near term, while the straw/grass will decompose over time to give the plants an extra kick in the longer term.
-It's also beneficial as straw is cheap and the compost is free.
-Doing this reduces the amount of potting soil we need to buy.
+We typically add straw (or lawn clippings) and homemade compost to our potted pepper plants.
+The compost provides many nutrients near term as well as beneficial microbes, while the straw/grass will decompose over time to give the plants an extra kick in the longer term.
+It's also beneficial as straw is cheap and the compost is free, reducing the amount of potting soil we need to buy.

 Using the above ingredients, we build our pot as follows...

 We like to put the straw and compost in the middle layer so the plant grows down to it and to reduce weeds, grasses and other volunteer plants that would inevitably sprout from the straw and homemade compost.
 We also bury the bone meal at the compost/straw layer and below.
 We've found that putting the bone meal at the upper layer tends to attract animals that will dig up the soil and potentially (usually) damage young plants.

 Previously after a growing season, we'd empty our pots into our raised beds and use new potting soil the following year for our potted peppers.
 This annual flush-and-refill is a decent amount of work and a significant expense.